bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module4-software-testing-documentation-and-licensing/guided-project.md

   return greeting_func('Bob')
 ```

 What a function does basically gets stored to a variable under the function name.
-The function is invoked when we put the invoking parentheses after the function's name.
+The function is invoked (called) when we put the invoking parentheses after the function's name.

 ```python
 # the say_hello variable holds the function definition inside of it.